 The Best Way to Store Fruits and Veggies

 Are you wasting food because it ripens-then rots-faster than you can eat it?
 (We're sheepishly raising our hands along with you.)
 Storing food the right way can make all the difference.
 Ethylene, a natural gas that's released from some fruits and vegetables, speeds up the ripening process.
 That can be an advantage-to ripen an avocado quickly, seal it in a paper bag-but too much ethylene can cause produce to spoil.
 And it's not all about ethylene; temperature plays a role, as does how and when you wash a fruit or vegetable, and how and where it's stored.
-Use this handy chart and read on to help you know where (and how) to store your produce.
+Use this handy chart and read on to help you learn about fruit and vegetable storage.

 Fruits & Vegetables to Store at Room Temp

 - Summer squash

 Store These on Your Counter, Then Move to The Fridge When Ripe